-- Prefers a more recognizable brand: The lead is interested in the solution being offered but is not familiar with your brand or comfortable with using a provider they are unfamiliar with
+- Prefers a more recognizable brand: The lead is interested in the solution being offered but is not familiar with your brand or is comfortable using a provider they are familiar with.

-It’s important to differentiate whether a lead objects based on a reason that can be overcome or because your solutions just don’t apply to them.
-In the latter case, work on improving prospecting research to find leads that are better suited for your products or services.
-But for the former, learning effective strategies for overcoming sales objections can help you close more deals.
+It’s essential to differentiate whether a lead objects based on a reason that can be overcome or because your solutions just don’t apply to them.
+In the latter case, work on improving prospecting research to find leads better-suited for your products or services.
+But for the former, learning effective strategies for overcoming sales objections will help you close more deals.

-Part of being in sales management is identifying common objections and preparing your team for different types of objection scenarios they will encounter.
+Part of sales management involves identifying common objections and preparing your team for different types of objection scenarios they will encounter.
 The goal may be to close the deal on the spot, but it could also be to keep the lead engaged and active in the sales pipeline.

-Regardless of the reason, being ready to overcome common sales objections before they are raised is a must.
-Depending on the type of objection, your sales reps should also be prepared to share logical proof, like statistics or a real-world story in their communications to discredit or disprove the objection.
+Regardless of the reason, being ready to overcome common sales objections before they happen is a must.
+Depending on the type of objection, your sales reps should also be prepared to share logical proof, like statistics or real-world data, in their communications to discredit or disprove the objection.

-Emotional selling is also a highly effective technique for overcoming objections in addition to being a proven sales strategy.
+Emotional selling is also a highly effective technique for overcoming objections and, and is a proven sales strategy.
 Your team should also use role-playing activities to practice and perfect these skills.

 Tactics you should use in any communication with your prospect include actively listening to the lead, validating objections, and using questions to understand the scope or source of the objection.
-It’s also an excellent practice to repeat back what you hear to show you are listening and ensure you’re understanding the lead’s concerns correctly.
+It’s also an excellent practice to repeat what you hear to show you are listening and ensure you understand the lead’s concerns correctly.

 1. Budgetary Restrictions

 Objecting to a purchase due to budget concerns or restrictions is both common and entirely justifiable.
-This particular challenge will often occur at the beginning of a sales process, such as when you introduce your business by email or phone call and the lead indicates they aren’t interested because of cost.
-In some cases, this is true, and thus is a factor that disqualifies the prospect.
+This challenge often occurs at the beginning of a sales process, such as when you introduce your business, and the lead indicates they aren’t interested because of the cost.
+In some cases, this is true and thus is a factor that disqualifies the prospect.

-Budget-related sales objections also can take place at the proposal stage of the sales pipeline.
-This happens when a lead asks for pricing but finds the product or service is more expensive than anticipated.
+Budget-related sales objections can also occur at the proposal stage of the sales pipeline.
+This happens when a lead asks for pricing, but finds the product or service is more expensive than anticipated.

-When budgetary restrictions are the catalyst of sales objections, you will often hear statements like:
+When budgetary restrictions are the cause of sales objections, you will often hear statements like: